mcguinness/saml-idp/README.md

 npm link
 ```

-## Installation - as a library
+### Library

 ``` shell
 npm install saml-idp
 ```

+### Docker

+1. docker-compose build
+2. docker-compose up

+Simply modify Dockerfile to specify your own parameters.

-## Generating a key / certificate pair
+## Generating IdP Signing Certificate

+You must generate a self-signed certificate for the IdP.

+> The private key should be unique to your test IdP and not shared!

+You can generate a keypair using the following command (requires openssl in your path):

 ``` shell
 openssl req -x509 -new -newkey rsa:2048 -nodes -subj '/C=US/ST=California/L=San Francisco/O=JankyCo/CN=Test Identity Provider' -keyout idp-private-key.pem -out idp-public-cert.pem -days 7300
 ```

-### Usage - as a library
+## Usage

+### Library

-An IDP server can be started using the exported `runServer` function. `runServer` accepts a config object which matches the interface of the `saml-idp` command.
+An IdP server can be started using the exported `runServer` function. `runServer` accepts a config object which matches the interface of the `saml-idp` command.

 ``` javascript
 const {runServer} = require('saml-idp');